The new season of reality show Married At First Sight won’t feature a same-sex wedding because of a lack of LGBTIQ applicants, Channel Nine has said.

 Last year Craig took to social media to blast the show as “inhumane” and “downright torture”.
 He claimed the wedding left him with post-traumatic stress disorder.

 “I didn’t think in my wildest dreams that it would have been this tragic and I was left feeling emotionally raped,” he said at the time.

 “You only have to look at the footage of me and you will see the pain, it’s so real and I couldn’t hide it.”

-Channel Nine said at the time the show has “a dedicated show psychologist and support team available to every participant” during the production and broadcast.
+Channel Nine said the show has “a dedicated show psychologist and support team available to every participant” during the production and broadcast.

-When the show first began airing, LGBTIQ advocates slammed the show’s weddings as an “insult” at a time same-sex couples were fighting for marriage equality.
+When the show first began airing, LGBTIQ advocates slammed the show’s instant weddings as an “insult” at a time when same-sex couples were fighting for marriage equality.

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.